-We present a simple post-processing algorithm that achieves \EOpp at all thresholds $t$. \begin{lemma}[Algorithm for \EOpp] Let $F_{c,1}$ be the cumulative distribution function (CDF) of scores in group $C = c$ and $Y=1$.
-Then for each $c$, we transform the scores of group $C=c$ as $s(X) \to F_{c, 1}(s(X))$.
-These transformations guarantee \EOpp for all thresholds $t$ in the range of $s(X)$. \end{lemma}
+\begin{lemma}[Algorithm for \EOpp] Let $F_{c,1}(\cdot)$ be the cumulative distribution function (CDF) of scores in group $C = c$ and $Y=1$.
+Then for each $c$, the transformation of the scores of group $C=c$ as $s(X) \to F_{c, 1}(s(X))$, will guarantee \EOpp for all thresholds $t$. \end{lemma}

-The CDF transformations in Lemma \ref{lemma: CDF transformation} map the scores into $[0, 1]$.
-We can apply an additional transformation $F^{-1}(\tilde{F}(s))$ to bring the scores back to the original scale, where $F$ and $\tilde{F}$ are the CDF of the scores before applying any transformation and after applying the transformations in Lemma \ref{lemma: CDF transformation}.
-Note that this step will not affect the \EOpp problem or the ROC curve, since the latter is invariant under increasing transformations.
+The CDF transformations in Lemma \ref{lemma: CDF transformation} maps the scores into $[0, 1]$.
+We can apply an additional transformation $F^{-1}(\tilde{F}(\cdot))$ to bring the scores back to the original scale, where $F$ and $\tilde{F}$ are the CDF of the scores before applying any transformation and after applying the transformations in Lemma \ref{lemma: CDF transformation}, respectively.
+Note that this step will not affect the \EOpp problem, since $F^{-1}(\tilde{F}(\cdot))$ is a monotonic transformation.
 This step might be useful in industrial settings where scores are used in more than one machine learning systems.
-This line of reasoning is related to quantile normalization in (bio)statistics \cite{AmaratungaCabreraQuantileNormalization2001,BolstadIrizarryQuantileNormalization03}.
+This line of reasoning is similar to quantile normalization in (bio)statistics \cite{AmaratungaCabreraQuantileNormalization2001,BolstadIrizarryQuantileNormalization03}.

-\subsection{Variants of \EOpp algorithm}
+\subsection{Variants of \EOpp algorithm:}

-These post-processing approaches could also allow us to maintain \EOpp between retraining of the models by updating $F_{c,1}$'s online, as user engagement can be dynamic, requiring adjustment to the algorithm \cite{damour20}.
-If keeping these CDFs in memory is too costly, they can be discretized (for instance, at every percentile or every $10^{-4}$) and create a linear or higher-order interpolation increasing between the points.

-We note that the algorithm immediately generalizes to an arbitrary number of characteristics.
+These post-processing approaches also allow us to maintain \EOpp between retraining of the models by updating the $F_{c,1}$'s online, as user engagement can be changing dynamically, requiring adjustment to the algorithm \cite{damour20}.
+In practice, we discretize (for instance, at every percentile or every $10^{-4}$) the CDFs corresponding to the \EOpp transformation and create a linear or higher-order interpolation between the points for applying the transformation.
+Next, note that the algorithm immediately generalizes to an arbitrary number of characteristics.
 Furthermore, one could relax the strict \EOpp constraint, by considering the following modification to the transformation of the scores:

-where $s_{c}$ denote the score restricted to $C = c$ and $0\leq \alpha\leq 1$.
-We can tune $\alpha$ to achieve a desirable performance-fairness trade-off, where larger values of $\alpha$ would bring more fairness (in terms of \textit{EOpp}), possibly at the expense of a lower performance.
+where $s_{c}$ denote the score restricted to $C = c$ and $\alpha\in [0, 1]$ is a tuning parameter for linearly mixing the original score with the transformed score.
+We can tune $\alpha$ to achieve a desirable performance-fairness trade-off (if needed), where larger values of $\alpha$ would bring more fairness (in terms of \textit{EOpp}), possibly at the expense of lower model performance.